JudgeSi/c-intro/README.md

 ### sources
 * ["freitagsrunde" of the TU Berlin](https://wiki.freitagsrunde.org/C-Kurs_2013)
 * [Harvard CS-50 c intro course]().
 I heavily recommend this course, it is one of the most comprehensive introductions in a programming language I have found in recent times.
-The strength of this course is to close the bridge between code abstraction and technical implementation by the computer.
+The strength of this course is to close the gap between code abstraction and technical implementation by the computer.

 ### installation
 c, gcc and make are required..